It’s that time of year when everyone is looking to eat a little healthier. I know I ate more than my fill of sweets over

 As I mentioned, just five simple ingredients — soy sauce, lime juice, olive oil, honey, and chopped garlic — get whisked together to create the marinade.
 I sliced up my chicken breasts so the marinade could cover more surface area, and I put the sliced chicken and marinade in a large Ziploc bag to marinate for about four hours.

 This was super simple to throw together a lunch time, and it was ready to grill when the kids got home from school.

 Slicing the chicken breasts makes the grilling process much faster — about five minutes per side was all that was necessary.
 It also made serving the chicken super easy, a couple slices for my youngest, adding a few more for my bigger eaters.

 If you love the is Grilled Honey Lime Chicken, I have a feeling you'll also love these Cilantro Chipotle Grilled Chicken Thighs...
-Add a veggie side and you've got a delicious and filling, yet still healthful, meal that will appeal to the whole family!
+Add a veggie side to either recipe and you've got a delicious and filling, yet still healthful, meal that will appeal to the whole family!

 Some healthy veggie sides to consider: